 I’ve been eyeing up GSI’s Kung Foons for quite a while, they really are one of my favourite camping ‘gadgets.’
 Basically, it’s a fancy spork with chopsticks in a pretty nifty metal case.
 Especially useful for reaching the last remaining crumbs of a meal from a dehydrated food packet, they are also great for stirring pots.
 The chopsticks are well made, so much so that JR wants to use them to eat at home too!

 There are a lot of sub-$50 backpacking stoves on Amazon, but I’ve narrowed them down to one.
-This OneTigris stove uses a PIEZO ignition (convenient and easy to use) and comes with a wind screen for more efficient cooking.
-A plastic container is included too.
+This Etekcity stove uses a PIEZO ignition (convenient and easy to use) and comes with a carrying case for easy storage.
 We use a Snow Peak GigaPower Stove for backpacking trips.
 It packs up smaller but did not come with any kind of container, so I’m a little jealous of that!

-Hands free light while camping….so simple, yet so very useful.
+Hands-free light while camping….so simple, yet so very useful.
 Black Diamond are North America’s best seller of headlamps by far and there’s a reason why.
 Decently priced, durable and well, they work.
-This isn’t the most technical or brightest headlamp on the market (35 lumens), but it’ll do the job for car camping.
+This isn’t the most technical or brightest headlamp on the market (90 lumens), but it’ll do the job for car camping.
 Want an upgrade?
-Double the price and get awesome 130 lumen headlamp, the Spot.
+Double the price and get awesome 300-lumen headlamp, the Spot.

 For base camping (day hiking from a base), these lightweight little backpacks are super practical.
-When we were hiking in Cathedral Provincial Park last August, it would have been nice not to have needed to unpack my ‘main’ bag (40l, not big by any means) everytime we went on a little trip to another lake nearby.
-Some fishing gear, a hammock and some snacks was all we needed.
+When we were hiking in Cathedral Provincial Park last August, it would have been nice not to have needed to unpack my ‘main’ bag (40l, not big by any means) every time we went on a little trip to another lake nearby.
+Some fishing gear, a hammock and some snacks were all we needed.

 OK, so with the delivery charge this item is technically over the $30 limit but I let it slide since it’s such a cool product.
 Quite simply it means good coffee is possible anywhere, whether the user is car camping or backpacking.
 Simple, practical, almost weightless and very useful for caffeine addicts everywhere.